Single-Course Engelsk 5 ECTS

 Recommended prerequisites

-Mathematics and ability to calculate with pencil, paper, and computer corresponding to the level of DTU’s Master students of physics and nanotechnology.
+Mathematics and ability to calculate with pencil, paper, and computer corresponding to the level of DTU’s MSc programme in Engineering Physics.

 Skills in basic MATLAB/Python programming.